AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 his own angels into another life, which will be eternal to them that are immortal, in the Elysian fields," etc.

-It is only by rendering the words denoting \"save mankind,\" \"deliver them,\" that he makes his point.
+It is only by rendering the words denoting "save mankind," "deliver them," that he makes his point.
 A correct rendering coincides with the declarations of most scholars that universal salvation is taught in this unique document.

-The Sibyl declares that the just and the unjust pass through
-\"unquenchable fire,\" and that all things, even Hades, are to be purified by the divine fire.
-And after the unjust have been released from Hades, they are committed to Gehenna, and then at the desire of the righteous, they are to be removed thence to \"a life eternal for immortals.\"[^198]
+The Sibyl declares that the just and the unjust pass through "unquenchable fire," and that all things, even Hades, are to be purified by the divine fire.
+And after the unjust have been released from Hades, they are committed to Gehenna, and then at the desire of the righteous, they are to be removed thence to "a life eternal for immortals."[^198]

-Augustine[^199] cited the famous acrostic on the Savior\'s name as a proof that the Sibyl foretold the coming of Jesus.
-And it is curious to note that in his *City of God*, when stating that certain \"merciful doctors\" denied the eternity of punishment, he gives the same reasons they assign for their belief that the Sibyl names.
-He quotes the
-\"merciful doctors\" as saying that Christians in this world possess the disposition to forgive their enemies that they will not lay aside those traits at death, but will pity, forgive, and pray for the wicked.
+Augustine[^199] cited the famous acrostic on the Savior's name as a proof that the Sibyl foretold the coming of Jesus.
+And it is curious to note that in his *City of God*, when stating that certain "merciful doctors" denied the eternity of punishment, he gives the same reasons they assign for their belief that the Sibyl names.
+He quotes the "merciful doctors" as saying that Christians in this world possess the disposition to forgive their enemies that they will not lay aside those traits at death, but will pity, forgive, and pray for the wicked.
 The redeemed will unite in this prayer and will not God feel pity, and